0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-overview.md

 <br>

-It is worth noticing that, in order to comply with the principles of the Self-Soveriegn Identity (SSI), all the claims are stored only locally on your wallet and are not stored on-chain; this ensures strong privacy for the sensitive data related to your claim(s).
+It is worth noticing that, in order to comply with the principles of the Self-Sovereign Identity (SSI), all the claims are stored only locally on your wallet and are not stored on-chain; this ensures strong privacy for the sensitive data related to your claim(s).

 ## How is Polygon ID Wallet Different from Other Wallets?